muhamed-hassan/safe_planet/README.md

 > Source as a Reference [We don't memorize it mate 😇] from Quran: `( 39 ) That is the True Day; so he who wills may take to his Lord a [way of] return. ( 40 ) Indeed, We have warned you of a near punishment on the Day when a man will observe what his hands have put forth and the disbeliever will say, "Oh, I wish that I were dust!"` [Sura An-Naba - Aya 39 to Aya 40]

+> Source as a Reference [We don't memorize it mate 😇] from Quran: `( 14 ) They will not fight you all except within fortified cities or from behind walls.
+Their violence among themselves is severe.
+You think they are together, but their hearts are diverse.
+That is because they are a people who do not reason. ( 15 ) [Theirs is] like the example of those shortly before them: they tasted the bad consequence of their affair, and they will have a painful punishment.` [Sura Al-Hashr - Aya 14 to Aya 15]

 ***
 ***